-In some other texts also, the number of Shaktipeeths varies.
+In some other texts, the number of Shaktipeeths varies.
 But in the Devi Puran (Maha Bhagwat), the number of Shaktipeeths has been given only 51.

 Story of 51 Shakti Peethas

-Lord Bramha is the creator, Lord Vishnu is the preserver of the universe, as well as Lord Shiva, is the destroyer of the world.
+Lord Brahma is the creator, Lord Vishnu is the preserver of the universe, as well as Lord Shiva, is the destroyer of the world.
 The Tridev work together to let the world prosper.
-There was a situation where Lord Vishnu raised his Sudarshan Chakra on Lord Shiva and also stop his Tandava.
-The two lords are supreme as well as also devotees of each hence one requires to recognize the reason that leads to the situation.
+There was a situation where Lord Vishnu raised his Sudarshan Chakra on Lord Shiva and also stopped his Tandava.
+The two lords are supreme as well as devotees of each hence one is required to recognize the reason that leads to the situation.

 To stop Lord Shiva, Lord Vishnu utilized his Sudarshan chakra that cut the body of Sati into 51 pieces.
 Shakti Peetha was established where the body parts of Goddess Sati fell.
 Goddess Parvati is the reincarnation of Shiva and also after immense penance, she obtained Lord Shiva as her husband.

 List Of 51 Shakti Peeth: